koffeinfrei/zueribad-wintray/README.markdown

 This tool displays the current water temperature of a selected bath in zurich in the system tray.

-The data is taken from [Schul- und Sportdepartement|http://www.stadt-zuerich.ch/ssd/de/index/sport/schwimmen.html].
+The data is taken from [Schul- und Sportdepartement, Stadt Zürich](http://www.stadt-zuerich.ch/ssd/de/index/sport/schwimmen.html).

 ## License
 GNU GENERAL PUBLIC LICENSE